arynyestos/Chainlink-RWA-Bootcamp/README.md

 ### Exercise 1

+On exercise 1, we created a fractional NFT representing a real estate property, leveraging the ERC-1155 standard.
+We also made it a cross-chain asset, leveraging Chainlink CCIP.
+The issuance of the token, which in a real use case would entail technical and legal complexities, was out of scope for this course.
+The steps to complete the exercise with the code in this repo are as follows:

 1. We first deploy the `RealEstateToken` (the contract for the tokenized property) and the `Issuer` (the contract that mocks the process of issuing the tokens, which has technical and regulatory complexities) contracts on Fuji by running:

    ```bash